frappe/books_docs/docs/transactions/credit-notes.md

 ### Creating Manually
 1. Navigate to the Sales Invoices page `Sales > Sales Invoices`
 2. Then click on the blue `+` button to open the Sales Invoice form.
-3. Fill Item Details.
-4. Click on the `Is Return` checkbox to mark the Sales Invoice as Credit Note.
+3. Check `Is Return` to mark the Sales Invoice as Credit Note.
    ![Check Is Return](./images/check-is-return.png)
-5. If you want to reference an original Sales Invoice, click on `Return Against` then select the target Sales Invoice.
+4. If you want to reference an original Sales Invoice, click on `Return Against` then select the target Sales Invoice.
+5. Fill Item Details.
 6. Save and Submit